 This is incredibly highly rated on Amazon (which may or may not matter to you!) and is a ready to go protein drink.
 It has 8 grams of protein, 9 grams of added sugar and a lot of added vitamins and minerals.
 This could make sense as a breakfast replacement if you need something fast and convenient.

-(For the sake of comparison, the same amount of 2% chocolate milk has 8 grams of protein.)
+(For the sake of comparison, the same amount of my Chocolate Milk Recipe has 8 grams of protein.)

 Easy Ways to Boost Protein (Without Powders)